BonnyAD9/uamp/README.md

 If you have arch, you can install it from [aur][aur].

 ### Linux single line install
-This install script might ask for sudo privilages if the final move fails.
+This install script will ask for sudo privilages to move the build files to their apropriate locations.

-This script doesn't handle manpages yet.
 ```sh
 wget -nv -O - https://raw.githubusercontent.com/BonnyAD9/uamp/master/packages/script/install.sh | sh
 ```